 While accurate statistics are not always easy to obtain given the dynamism of the industry, cursory perusal of the websites of the leading companies would suggest that, taken together, these sites are likely to receive visitor numbers running into millions each week.
-StudyMode.com, for example, a company founded in 1999 boasts that it is "self-funded and expanding daily, (...) serves more than 2 billion pages per year to students all over the world."
+StudyMode.com (archived at archive.ph/whP8s) for example, a company founded in 1999 boasts that it is "self-funded and expanding daily, (...) serves more than 2 billion pages per year to students all over the world."